yoon-group/yoon-group.github.io/_teachings/hydrocamp.md

 Please fill out the [Google form](https://docs.google.com/forms/d/e/1FAIpQLScfp-dQM_B6fcDFehKTF5diQE6y-H-6JAIRAsSzogJPsp0iQA/viewform?usp=header) to apply!

 ## Course Fee Support (Summer 2026)
-For Summer 2026, a one-time departmental scholarship will cover the course materials and supplies fee (approximately **$200 per student**).
-This support is provided by the Department of Geological Sciences through departmental foundation funds to help launch the HydroCamp program.

-Students enrolled in the Summer 2026 offering will **not be required to pay this course materials fee.**

-Beginning in future offerings of the course, the materials and supplies fee will be incorporated into the standard course fee structure.
+A $200 cost per student for course materials and supplies will be covered for all Geology majors enrolled in the Summer 2026 course through a scholarship made possible by alumni donations to the Department of Geological Sciences Foundation funds.
+This one-time financial support is intended to help launch the HydroCamp program.
+In future offerings of the course, the $200 materials and supplies fee will be incorporated into the standard course fee structure.

 ## Goals
 - Quantitatively interpret groundwater levels and construct potentiometric surface maps.